Matwoj89/RecrutimentTask_28.10/README.md

 * webdriverManager 4.2.2
 > Has 2 classes:
 * BaseClass - abstract class dedicated to configuration
-* ProductTestClass - with 3 test methods and additional methods supporting them
+* ProductTest - with 3 test methods and additional methods supporting them

 > By running the maxPriceTest() test method, you can see all the job requirements are met